 But, what about debt collectors, collection attorneys and an eventual lawsuit?

 This is the biggest fear of everyone who owes credit card debt.
 The truth is banks have a great deal of trouble documenting credit card debt to court standards.
 Signed contracts for credit card accounts do not exist.
 An unsigned contract of adhesion will arrive in the mail a few weeks after the first time you use a new credit card; neither you or the bank have signed it.
 Banks have difficulty accounting for the alleged amount owed.
 What are all the individual charges, payments, interest additions, fees and penalties that went into the calculation of that alleged amount owed?
 Are they and how are they all accounted for?
 Any bank documents presented to the court need to be accompanied with a signed, sworn, notarized affidavit from someone like an employee of the bank with personal knowledge of the account in question.
-No one has personal knowledge of your account because bank credit card operations are so automated that there are millions of accounts for only hundreds of employees.
-Last year Chase bank paid over $200 million in penalties for issuing phony affidavits to document consumer credit card debt lawsuits.
+No one has personal knowledge of your account because bank credit card operations are so automated that there are millions of accounts for only hundreds of employees. in 2015 Chase bank was penalize over $200 million in penalties for issuing phony affidavits to document consumer credit card debt lawsuits.
 (You can Google this fact for yourself!)

 In addition seniors with few assets and whose Social Security check is their sole source of income are considered collection proof.
 In other words, if a credit card debt collection attorney gets a judgment against them, the attorney cannot collect any money from them because they need that income to live on.
 Use the link belowi to access a sample letter to notice a debt collector or collection attorney that you are judgment or collection proof.
 Here is the link to that letter – http://files.consumerfinance.gov/f/201505_cfpb-sample-letter-to-debt-collector.doc